zfcampus/apigility-documentation/auth/authentication-http-basic.md

 files in your local application: `config/autoload/global.php` and `config/autoload/local.php`.
 The sensitive information is stored in `config/autoload/local.php` which is **not** intended for check-in into your version control system and should be excluded via `.gitignore`.
-The configuration information that is not sensitive will be placed in the `config/autoload/global.php` which will be checked into your version control system.
+The configuration information that is not sensitive will be placed in `config/autoload/global.php`, which will be checked into your version control system.
 The intended purpose is to ensure that if an authentication scheme was on your local development system, when pushed into production the system will still be configured to look for authentication even if a user/password store is not available in your VCS.
 At this point, your production system should get a non-VCS